 Typical areas liposuctioned are upper arms, neck, chest, abdomen, flanks (love handles), back, buttocks, hips, outer thighs, inner thighs, knees, and ankles.

 “Dr. Bitar performed full body liposuction on me and my results are outstanding!”

 At the Bitar Cosmetic Surgery Institute, we take pride in making sure we provide for our patients the best surgical experience possible , anticipating problems or set-backs, and addressing them before they happen.
-This is a process that includes the pre-operative preparation, the actual surgery, and the after care.
+This is a process that includes the pre-operative preparation, the actual surgery, and then aftercare once the procedure is complete.

-The most important step in avoiding infections/wounds, in our opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
+The most important step in avoiding infections and wounds, in our opinion, is to perform the surgery at a first-rate surgical facility with board-certified anesthesiologists and nurses.
 Patients are given the appropriate intravenous antibiotics coverage throughout the surgery.
 During the surgery, the skin surface of the patient is cleaned properly.
 After the procedure, our patients are prescribed a one-week course of antibiotics to minimize infection.
 As a result of these extra precautions, my rate of infection after liposuction is extremely rare.
-Since with liposuction there is no skin removal or tissue manipulation, other than suctioning fat out of the body, open wounds are extremely rare.
+Since liposuction has no skin removal or tissue manipulation, other than suctioning fat out of the body, open wounds are extremely rare.

 We exercise caution around the nerves in the body and avoid aggressive liposuction, minimizing nerve injury.
 Temporary loss of sensation from a “stunned” nerve or a bruised nerve may occur in the time period after surgery, but sensation in the vast majority of cases returns within a few weeks.